-In my youth, my parents made sure to instill on me that it was very important to listen.
+In my youth, my parents made sure to instill on me that it was essential to listen.
 “Have initiative,” my dad used to say.
 I asked what that meant, expecting an answer that I was used to from mom (which was “go look it up, the dictionary is in the hall”), but he clarified, “It means that when you see something that needs to be done, do it.
 Don’t wait to be asked.”
 I remember thinking about this for a moment.
 I remember thinking that that was very efficient, but not knowing how one would be able to tell if something needs to be done if they can’t see it.
-I didn’t ask though, my dad always seemed to know what needed to be done next, with no seemingly rhyme or reason.
+I didn’t ask though, my dad always seemed to know what needed to be done next, with no seeming rhyme or reason.
 Still, the concept stuck with me.
 I figured that one day I would understand.
-I stayed quiet, and listened.
+I stayed quiet and listened.

 And yet, how many times have I understood someone was sad, knew that it was my turn to cheer them up, but I didn’t know how?
 I feel the guilt of knowing that I have to say something, but… how can I say something if I don’t understand how that person feels the way they do or what the other person’s actions mean?
 How can I have initiative if I’m stunted on how to help?
 What am I supposed to do?